GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 **Network Administrator's FAQs for Option 1**

-1. Do I need to remove the baked-in version of the FCPCA Root CA certificate?
+1. Do I need to remove the baked-in version of the COMMON Root CA certificate?
 > _No, don't remove this certificate if it's already installed._
-2. Do I need to add the FCPCA Root CA certificate to the Trust Root Certification Authorities store via GPO, or should I add it to the Enterprise Trust Store?<!--Is enterprise trust store = browser-related?-->
+2. Do I need to add the COMMON Root CA certificate to the Trust Root Certification Authorities store via GPO, or should I add it to the Enterprise Trust Store?<!--Is enterprise trust store = browser-related?-->
-> _If the FCPCA Root certificate is already installed, you don't need to reinstall or change its root store.
+> _If the COMMON Root CA certificate is already installed, you don't need to reinstall or change its root store.
 However, if it's not installed, follow the **PIV Guides** steps for [Network Authentication](https://piv.idmanagement.gov/networkconfig/){:target= "_blank"}._
 3. Do I need to change any trust bit for the GPO?
 > NOTE: Answer/step is TBD.
 4. What Windows versions are affected?